digitalocean/github-changelog-generator/README.md

 ### Installation

 `github-changelog-generator` must be installed from source.
-Before doing this, you'll need Go 1.11 or later.
 To install, run `go get -u github.com/digitalocean/github-changelog-generator`.
 A `github-changelog-generator` binary will then be available under your `$GOBIN` directory.

 ### Usage